bflad/giraffe-collectd/README.md

 ### Installation ###

+* Ensure you have yaml module for Python installed
 * Create a "collectd" Giraffe dashboard from its repository
 * Save giraffe-collectd.py to a useful location
 * Ensure giraffe-collectd.yaml configuration correct for your environment